Skip to main content

 Is a Food Safety GAP Analysis Mandatory for Your Business?

-Every food business operating under an FSSAI Central or State License is legally bound to maintain Schedule 4 compliance at all times — which means a GAP analysis is not a one-time exercise.
+Every food business operating under an FSSAI Central or State License is legally bound to maintain compliance at all times — which means a GAP analysis is not a one-time exercise.
 It is a recurring operational discipline.

 Practically, a food safety GAP analysis is most critical for food manufacturers and processors operating under Central FSSAI Licenses — particularly those running high-risk product categories like dairy, meat processing, packaged beverages, and ready-to-eat foods.
-It is equally important for food exporters who must meet both FSSAI standards domestically and the food safety requirements of importing countries; a single compliance gap can result in an export shipment being rejected at the destination port.

 In Ahmedabad specifically, food manufacturing units in the industrial clusters of Vatva, Sanand, Changodar, and Naroda increasingly face direct buyer and retailer compliance verification before onboarding.
 A documented GAP analysis — with a corrective action report — has become a functional prerequisite for these businesses, not simply a regulatory formality.
-Any food business operator across Gujarat who holds or is applying for an FSSAI Central or State License should treat a regular GAP analysis as essential operational practice.
+Any food business across Gujarat that holds or is applying for an FSSAI Central or State License should treat a regular GAP analysis as essential operational practice.

 What Happens If Your Facility Fails an FSSAI Inspection Without Preparation?

-₹1 Lakh
+up to approx ₹1 Lakh

-Section 56 — Unhygienic conditions
+Unhygienic processing conditions

-₹2 Lakh
+up to approx ₹2 Lakh

 🔒